-Where the trustee in bankruptcy1 of a yearly tenant of an agricultural holding carries on the farming for the benefit of the creditors, and at the determination of the tenancy claims compensation from the landlord due under the Agricultural Holdings Act 1986, or under custom or agreement, the landlord may not set off against the amount of such compensation rent which was due from the tenant before the bankruptcy
+Where the trustee in bankruptcy1 of a yearly tenant of an agricultural holding carries on the farming for the benefit of the creditors, and at the determination of the tenancy claims compensation from the landlord due under the Agricultural Holdings Act 1986, or under custom or agreement, the landlord may not set off against the amount of such compensation rent which was due from the tenant before the bankruptcy2.
+However, if a custom of the country is proved for the landlord

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.